Bug-nana/Motion-Estimation/README.md

 # Motion-Estimation
 ```
-This is a final project for the CCIT4076 Course
+This is a final project for the CCIT4076 Course (HKUSPACE)

 Project Title: Image and Video Processing